“Benjamin Shalva’s House of Mourning is a loving book … we, his readers, have been given a gift.”

 — Shane McCrae, author of New and Collected Hell

-Whether read in solitude, shared in a grief circle, or woven into ritual, these poems meet readers where they are: stunned, searching, healing.
+House of Mourning is the debut poetry collection from poet, rabbi, and hospice chaplain Benjamin Shalva.
+By turns mournful, meditative, irreverent, and wry, House of Mourning is not only an elegy but a rising.
+Whether read in solitude, shared in a grief circle, or woven into ritual, these poems meet readers where they are: stunned, searching, laughing, longing, healing.

-Advance Praise for House of Mourning
+Advance Praise for House of MourninG

 “Benjamin Shalva’s gentle, intelligent voice, from the very beginning of this marvelous collection, invokes an unmitigated light within the darkness of mourning and sadness.
 In grief, we come to know the clasping and unclasping of the heart: the sitting low to the ground and the closing of doors that precede a coming forth again and the opening of apertures.
 His poems, controlled, clear, are inspired by his work as a rabbi and by such poets of melancholy as Jane Kenyon, and all the while, in the backdrop, there is what the vicissitudes of history teach us about human pain.
 I admire this debut deeply, which, like the burning bush in his wonderful poem by that title, reanimate and freshen each time I return to them.”